phruederi/MPIPZ_SPP_workshop/RNA-Seq/tutorials/RNA-Seq_alignment.md

 ### 2.1 Index

-[HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) makes an index of ***Arabidopsis* genomes [TAIR10](ftp://ftp.ensemblgenomes.org/pub/plants/release-45/fasta/arabidopsis_thaliana/dna/)(`Arabidopsis_thaliana.TAIR10.dna.toplevel.fa.gz`).
+[HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) at first makes an index according to the *Arabidopsis* genome [TAIR10](ftp://ftp.ensemblgenomes.org/pub/plants/release-45/fasta/arabidopsis_thaliana/dna/) (`Arabidopsis_thaliana.TAIR10.dna.toplevel.fa.gz`).
 The index can be used for multiple RNA-Seq experiments, as long as the organism is the same.
 Building an HISAT2 index is time-consuming, and we have already built one looks like:

 ```bash
 RNA-Seq_index/athht2index/